 Generic Semantic-based Framework

 Fernández-Tobías et al. [2011] try to create an automated recommender system in two different domains.
-In their approach they used graph for mapping the connections between the two domains (music and locations) and analyzing users relation using graph, this approach adopt the Content-based recommendations mention on paper by Adomavicius1 and Tuzhilin [2005] ,
+In their approach they used graphs for mapping connections between t music and locations domains . this approach adopt the Content-based recommendations mention on paper by Adomavicius1 and Tuzhilin [2005] ,

 In their system they used DBpedia as the database source.
 DBpedia is a graph based database that contains values from Wikipedia.
 The main problem with that experience is that DBpedia is not updated daily.

 Taste Fabric of Social Networks

-Liu, et. al. [2006] mined 100,000 social network profiles , by using machine learning technique they segmented them into interest categories such as music, books, films, food, etc. and infer semantic fabric of taste. examined ways in which the performance of tastes constitutes an alternate network structure which they call a ‘‘taste fabric.” this effort had help the creation of semantically flexible user representations, cross-domain taste-based recommendation, and the computation of taste-similarity between people.
+Liu, et. al. [2006] mined 100,000 social network profiles, using machine learning technique they segmented them into interest categories such as music, books, films, food, etc. .
+Liu examined ways for understanding users tastes and to create semantically flexible user representations .his recommendation system was cross-domain and based on users tastes by constitute an alternate network structure which they call a ‘‘taste fabric.” this effort had help to understand the computation of taste-similarity between people.

 Network Profiles as Taste Performances

-Another research perform by Liu et al. [2007] was to better understand user taste performances, using semiotic framework interest tokens are been analyze when socioeconomic and aesthetic influences on taste are considered, he based a theory to sort taste statements to 4 types: prestige, differentiation, authenticity, and theatrical persona. by analysis of 127,477 profiles collected from the MySpace SN.
+Another research perform by Liu et al. [2007] was to increase understanding of user taste performances by using semiotic framework. interest tokens are been analyzed when socioeconomic and aesthetic influences on taste are considered, he based a theory to sort taste statements to 4 types: prestige, differentiation, authenticity, and theatrical persona.
+By analysis of 127,477 profiles collected from the MySpace SN.
 He founded statistical evidence for prestige and differentiation that are unique for MySpace community.

 On the Social Web